kcmerrill/alfred/README.md

     ok: eight

 eight:
-    summary: This was only called because step seven was succesful
+    summary: This was only called because step seven was succesful.
+    command: echo "Also,notice this is private.
+Cannot be called directly"
+    private: true

 nine:
-    summary: Try to ls a folder that _hopefully_ doesn't exist
+    summary: Try to ls a folder that _hopefully_ doesn't exist.
+Notice exit code
-    command: ls /kcwashere
+    command: echo "Even though alfred worked, you can specifically set exit codes." && ls /kcwashere
     fail: ten

 ten:
     summary: Only called because step 9 failed
+    command: echo "Again, notice how this step is private"
+    private: true

 eleven:
     summary: Call multiple tasks as a task group, space seperated